 An installment loan is any loan that a borrower repays through fixed monthly payments or “installments.”
 They’re a very common form of funding for many types of borrowers, even those with bad credit.
 While some loans require decent credit, many installment loans can be obtained with a poor credit score.

 Online installment loans with monthly payments come in many forms and they all carry different interest rates and terms.
 While they’re available to both businesses and personal, for the context of this content we will be focusing on the personal installment loan.
 Whether you’re considering an auto loan, mortgage, home equity loans or an online installment loan, it’s important to familiarize yourself with how this form of credit works.
+Understanding the terms and conditions can help to ensure you always pay your monthly installments on time.

 Types of Installment Loans